Skip to content

 3. model/helper is a directory containing .rel files.

-Each step should include a name, a mode (which can be update, install, or query), either file_path or file_paths, and optionally inputs.
+Each step should include a name, a mode (which can be read, write, or model), either file_path or file_paths, and optionally inputs.
 The file_path or file_paths field should be a path or paths, respectively, to files relative to the root of the project directory.
 Alternatively, any entry may be a directory, in which case it will be expanded to all of the .rel files contained in that directory (recursively).

 The inputs field should be a list of objects, each of which should have a single key-value pair.
 The key should be the name of a variable to be referred to in the Rel file or files, and the value should be the path to a file whose contents will be inserted for that variable in the Rel files.